ArkEcosystem/laravel-foundation/usage/ui.md

 ...
 ```

+6. Make sure to set `render_on_redirect => true` in the Livewire configuration file at `config/livewire.php`.
+Alternatively, publish the livewire configuration file from this repository.

 **Protip**: instead of running step 3 manually, you can add the following to your `post-autoload-dump` property in `composer.json`:

 ```json